dunnolab/phi-module/README.md

 # Φ-Module

 This repository provides the official implementation and training pipeline for the paper [**Electrostatics from Laplacian Eigenbasis for Neural Network Interatomic Potentials**](https://arxiv.org/pdf/2505.14606).
+This work was accepted at [ICML 2025 GenBio Workshop](https://genbio-workshop.github.io/2025/).

 ![PDF Diagram](figures/main_phi.png)